Fordalex/kings-hotel/README.md

 2. Websites that i went to for help:
     1. Stack overflow: was used for replacing the bullet points with icons.
     2. w3schools - Animation for the arrows on the home page.

+3. The links to the other pages i used for the packages section.
+	1.
+	2.
+	3.
+	4.
+	5.
+	6.
+	7.

 Contact numbers are fake and the location is to the center of the lake district.